-The recommendation would be applied at the stretch of Kriebel Road between Springer Road and Bustard Road that runs through to Fischer's Park.
+Kriebel Road, between Springer Road and Bustard Road, mostly runs through Fischer's Park.
 The narrow segment of road poses a safety risk for pedestrians accessing the park by foot or bicycle.
 The road closure has been mentioned in the 'Trails and Parks Evaluation' and is being proposed again in this report to reinforce a stronger network of paths.
 The improvement will not only add to the growing network of proposed trails within the Township, but also add to the park's current walking path route.
 This closure will also make the intersection of Bustard and Kriebel safer since a lane of traffic is essentially eliminated.